 - add oil (Photo 4)

-If you want to make your own minced garlic, combine it with ¼ tsp of salt and 1 tsp olive oil, using 3 cloves of garlic
+Tasty Tip: If you want to make your own minced garlic, combine it with ¼ teaspoon of salt and 1 teaspoon olive oil, using 3 cloves of garlic.

 This sauce has a very quick cook time!

 You can either make it and stir through pasta straight away, or make it, let it cool for a little bit, then transfer to a jar which you seal and refridgerate till needed.